 After years of looking for responsibly mined stones we came upon a better answer - recycled goods!
-We are committed to using recycled stones for all our brilliant cut diamonds by fall 2018, with over half of our assortment already switched over (rose cuts are not currently available recycled, but we are trying!).
+All of the brilliant cut diamonds in the Catbird collection are recycled (rose cuts are not currently available recycled, but we are trying!).
 Recycled stones were previously in finished goods that were dismantled for the raw materials.
 By giving diamonds that already exist a new life, we are not extracting anything additional from the earth — ensuring that our diamonds have the most minimal impact possible.

 Our rose cut diamonds fall into this category.
 We have long relationships with a select few of the most respected suppliers to ensure that every rose cut diamond we use goes above the standards enforced by the Kimberley Process and is guaranteed conflict-free.
 We work with our suppliers to ensure as much transparency as possible around stone origins, and, vitally important but often overlooked: cutting facilities that are safe and happy.